AnaIreneClita/AnaIreneClita/README.md

 - 👀 I’m interested in: Information Technology
 - 🌱 I’m currently learning: Manual and Automation Testing
 - 😄 I’m looking to collaborate on: related fields
-- 📫 How to reach me: check my linkedIn profile
+- 📫 How to reach me: check my LinkedIn profile
 - ⚡ Fun fact: I aim to combine creativity and logic in my work